OpenSmartHome/CoreConcept/README.md

 ## Unit Types
-Every unit have a unit type
+Every unit have a unit type.
+Currently, we first try to support the following type.

+[ ] Light
+[ ] Power Supply
+[ ] Cooking Tool

 ## Unit Store